 - the violation of special conditions

 The academic load of a student is measured by credit hours assigned to each course.
-The normal engineering program varies from 15 to 19 credit hours per term.
+The typical engineering program varies from 13 to 19 credit hours per term.

-A Credit Overload Request form for permission to exceed 20 credit hours must be submitted for approval prior to registration to the assistant dean for academic affairs on forms available on the Office of the Registrar website.
+A Credit Overload Request form for permission to exceed 20 credit hours must be submitted for approval prior to registration to the Engineering Academic Advising Center.
+The form is available on the Marquette Central academic forms website.

 AFROTC, AROTC and NROTC students may be required by their program to carry in excess of 19 hours and may do so if their academic performance is satisfactory.

-Generally, students who fail to take final examinations in any course will automatically be assigned an F grade.
-Exceptions: Students who because of verified illness and/or a crisis emergency and who notify the course instructor and the Office of Academic Affairs of the circumstances within 48 hours prior to the exam, may be given an X grade and an extension to retake the examination with prior approval of the instructor.
-Such X grades are given only through the dean’s office and only if the student’s prior course performance merits this extra consideration.
+Generally, students who fail to take final examinations in any course are automatically assigned a WF grade.
+Exceptions: Students, who because of verified illness and/or a crisis emergency and who notify the course instructor and the Office of Academic Affairs of the circumstances within 48 hours prior to the exam, may be given an I grade and an extension to retake the examination with prior approval of the instructor.
+Such I grades are given only through the Office of Academic Affairs and only if students' prior course performance merits this extra consideration.